Destruction of Warsaw: Looting and destruction of buildings

 After the remaining population had been expelled, the Germans began the destruction of the remnants of the city.
 Special groups of German combat engineers were dispatched throughout the city in order to burn (Brandkommandos) and demolish (Sprengkommandos) the remaining buildings.
 According to German plans, after the war Warsaw was to be turned into nothing more than a military transit station.

-By January 1945, between 85% and 90% of the buildings had been completely destroyed; this includes up to 10% as a result of the September 1939 campaign and following combat, up to 15% during the earlier Warsaw Ghetto Uprising, 25% during the Uprising, and 40% due to systematic German demolition of city after the uprising.
+By January 1945, between 85% and 90% of the buildings had been completely destroyed; this includes up to 10% as a result of the September 1939 campaign and following combat, up to 15% during the earlier Warsaw Ghetto Uprising, 25% during the Uprising, and 40% due to systematic German demolition of the city after the uprising.

 German demolition unit (Sprengkommando) led by Major Sarnow.